 Smoking, excessive alcohol consumption, poor nutrition and physical inactivity are important modifiable risk factors.
-Encouraging employees to make healthy choices will not only help prevent chronic disease, but should also have a beneficial impact on productivity and work performance and engagement.
+Encouraging employees to make healthy choices will support the prevention of chronic diseases.
+It should also have a beneficial impact on productivity, work performance and engagement.